Accessing workspace files and folders from your cloud environment

 If you stop and then start your cloud environment, the latest workspace resource tree will be mounted with any updates since your last mount.

 If you make a change to a resource and want to immediately sync that change, e.g. fixing an invalid Cloud Storage folder reference, you can individually mount that resource again.
-See Mounting Individual Resources.
+See Mounting individual resources.